This post may contain affiliate links. Please read our disclosure policy.

 • ¼ cup diced red pepper

-• 1 tbsp melted ghee, use vegan butter for dairy free
+• 1 tbsp melted butter or ghee, use vegan butter for dairy free

 Instructions